Colorful points in the XY regime of XXZ quantum magnets: Colors and dimers in the anisotropic Majumdar-Ghosh chain

 We now study a model which illuminates the competition between three-coloring states and other quantum ground states.
 Our inspiration stems from the Majumdar-Ghosh (MG) model,~\cite{Majumdar_Ghosh} one of the earliest known exactly solvable models of frustrated $1d$ quantum magnetism.
 The model has nearest neighbor $J_1$ and second neighbor $J_2$ isotropic Heisenberg interactions in the ratio $\frac{J_2}{J_1} = \frac{1}{2}$, which allows the Hamiltonian to be written as $H^{MG} = \frac{1}{2} \sum_{i=1}^{N} \Big( \vec{S}_{i-1} + \vec{S}_{i} + \vec{S}_{i+1} \Big)^2$ up to an innocuous constant for $N$ sites and periodic boundary conditions ($i+1$ and $i-1$ are taken modulo $N$).
 Each term in this sum corresponds to the square of the total spin of three consecutive sites schematically shown in Fig.~\ref{fig:MG_decomp}.

 For even $N$, all terms can be simultaneously minimized, a property of ``frustration free" Hamiltonians, i.e. each three site motif can be brought in a total $S=\frac{1}{2}$ state in two different ways.
 These correspond to the two dimer coverings of the one dimensional chain and are referred to as the valence bond solid (VBS) states in the literature.
 Ref.~\onlinecite{Caspers_Emmett_Magnus_1984} rigorously proved that these are the only two exact ground states of the MG chain.
-We generalize the MG Hamiltonian to anisotropic interactions,